 Instructors

 Born and raised in Sicily, Maria fell in love with Pilates while rehabilitating from old injuries while performing in a small circus in San Francisco.
 With a full certification from Stott Pilates®, including the Injuries and Special Population course and one from the Pilates Method Alliance®, Maria draws from her diverse background–various courses on osteoporosis, fascial movement, scoliosis, back injuries, shoulder and pelvis stability, breast cancer rehab, hypermobility/EDS, prenatal and postnatal and Birth Doula training–to create an extensive, skillful, engaging and all age and all body inclusive practice for her students.
-For the last twenty-two years, Maria has trained a wide variety of clients, from the fittest athletes to those who are injured, elderly and with limited mobility.
-Her goal is to have them regain body awareness, alignment, balance, stability and functional movement while feeling safe, relaxed, and empowered.
-With her husband Danny she is the owner of Begin Pilates since 2015.
+Since the year 2000, Maria has trained a wide variety of clients, from the fittest athletes to those who are injured, elderly, and with limited mobility.
+Her goal is to have them regain body awareness, alignment, balance, stability, and functional movement while feeling safe, relaxed, and empowered.
+With her husband, Danny, she has been the owner of Begin Pilates since 2015.

-Maria invented the Begin Chair™, and created the Grace Pilates Method® a Pilates program for people with limited mobility which will be soon offered as a training program for Pilates instructors and personal trainers.
-She also designed Bones & Balance, an Osteoporosis-safe class for people who want to improve balance, bone mass and ease of movements.
+Maria invented the Begin Chair™ and created the Grace Pilates Method®, a Pilates program for people with limited mobility, which will soon be offered as a training program for Pilates instructors and personal trainers.
+She also designed Bones & Balance, an Osteoporosis-safe class for people who want to improve balance, bone mass, and ease of movement.
 Register for Bones & Balance.

-Maria is the author of Pajama Pilates, a book about doing Pilates in your pajamas in the comfort of your home, now also a livestream class at Begin!
-Register for Pajamalates.
+Maria is the author of Pajama Pilates, a book about doing Pilates in your pajamas in the comfort of your home.

 Danny is also a dedicated practitioner of Mindful or Vipassana Meditation and is currently in a teacher training program.
-He has attended retreats and training workshops lead by Robert Beatty, Phillip Moffitt and Nikki Mirghafori.
+He has attended retreats and training workshops led by Robert Beatty, Phillip Moffitt, and Nikki Mirghafori.

 Kacie Dart